DanialArab/Python/Coding Interview Tips/tips.md

 ## Coding Interview Tips and Tricks

-1. When we need a contiguous subarray, we need to think of a sliding window. for example,
-2. When the question talks about subsequence, which is not contiguous, we may not need sliding window and maybe counter works.

 1- Contiguous subarrays → Sliding Window

 If a problem asks for a contiguous subarray of size k or with some sum/average/maximum property, sliding window is often the optimal approach.